LindaAbankwah-hub/Streamflow/README.md

 A full-stack adaptive bitrate video streaming platform built with the same core technology used by Netflix, YouTube, and TikTok.

+## What is Adaptive Bitrate Streaming?

+When you watch Netflix and your internet slows down the video quality drops automatically without buffering.
+This project implements that from scratch using FFmpeg and HLS.js.

 ## Demo

 ![StreamFlow Homepage](screenshot1.png)